RSNara/watch.js/README.md

 To test to see if the key works, simply run ```watch.js source destination```.

-You can also generate a private key using puttygen and try to log in via the private key using putty.
-If the keys don't work, feel free to post an issue (after doing some digging around on google, of course).
+You can also generate a private key using PuTTYgen and try to log in via PuTTY using that.
+If the key doesn't work, feel free to post an issue (after doing some digging around on google, that is).

 <br>
 Special thanks: